daftspunk/pond/DEVNOTES.md

 ## 2017-08-22

 Updated Scotch box in target-server-dev-enviroment to v.3, because it supports PHP 7.
 Scaffolding the unit testing environment.
 BTW, this Vagrant environment contains good examples of integrating custom shell scripts into the Vagrant provisioning process: https://github.com/rlerdorf/php7dev

+## 2017-09-05

+Instead of replacing the blue or green directories completely, as I was planning from the beginning, we actually should replace only parts of it, e.g. - a specific plugin, core or theme.